-[&]quot;112.8(b)(1): Restrain drainage from diked storage areas by valves to prevent a discharge into the drainage system or facility effluent treatment system, except where facility systems are designed to control such discharge.
+"112.8(b)(1): Restrain drainage from diked storage areas by valves to prevent a discharge into the drainage system or facility effluent treatment system, except where facility systems are designed to control such discharge.
 You may empty diked areas by pumps or ejectors; however, you must manually activate these pumps or ejectors and must inspect the condition of the accumulation before starting, to ensure no oil will be discharged."

-an on-site wastewater treatment plant, you must inspect and may drain uncontaminated retained storm water, as provided in 112.8(c)(3)(ii), (iii), and (iv)."
+"112.8(b)(2): Use valves of manual, open-and-closed design, for the drainage of diked areas.
+You may not use flapper-type drain valves to drain diked areas.
+If your facility drainage drains directly into a watercourse and not into an on-site wastewater treatment plant, you must inspect and may drain uncontaminated retained storm water, as provided in 112.8(c)(3)(ii), (iii), and (iv)."